nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## All about StationPlaylist Assistant layer

-You may recall visiting two layer command sets in a previous article: SPL Controller and SPL Assistant, the former used to perform Studio functions from any program and the latter for status announcements.
+You may recall visiting two layer command sets in an earlier section: SPL Controller and SPL Assistant, the former used to perform Studio functions from any program and the latter for status announcements.
 I mentioned throughout this series that we'll tour these layer sets, and we'll start with SPL Assistant layer.

 ### Talk about layer commands